irene-rojas/maps-responders/README.md

 This is my first foray into mapping software, using Mapbox GL in a React framework.
 It uses the map and directions APIs.
 It first requests the user's location.
 If user agrees, it shows their location on a map, and numerous DC-area emergency rooms.
+The data comes from a self-created database, since the Mapbox geocode API returned none-emergency room results.
 Click a hospital marker and step-by-step directions appear in an overlay starting at the user's location.

 Since this is intended as a very simple, straightforward app, it does not have much styling besides centered text.